odainasser/tic-tac-toe-nestjs/README.md

 ## Description

 This project is a Tic-Tac-Toe game built using the NestJS framework.
-It includes features such as user authentication, game management, real-time updates using WebSockets, user token caching by Redis.
+It includes features such as user authentication, game management, real-time updates using WebSockets, user token caching by Redis and unit test.

 ## Installation